elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 ### Adding the Task Supervisor to the Supervision Tree

 A Task Supervisor dynamically supervises tasks.
-It is started with no children, often _under_ a supervisor of its own, and can can be used later on to supervise any number of tasks.
+It is started with no children, often _under_ a supervisor of its own, and can be used later on to supervise any number of tasks.

 We'll add a Task Supervisor to our app's supervision tree and name it `Chat.TaskSupervisor`